AI & Automation For Business Operations 9 min read Updated May 6, 2026

 If your problem is supplier reliability rather than demand prediction (every order ships late regardless of forecast accuracy), forecasting won't help.
 Fix the supply chain before the demand model.

-Common pitfalls in AI forecasting rollouts
+Common pitfalls in Odoo AI forecasting implementations

 1. Going live without a baseline